 Structured Learning Assistance (SLA)

 Austin Peay State University is honored to have been a pioneer in the Structured Learning Assistance (SLA) program.
-SLA sections are supported with workshops and require students to meet 5 hours each week, 3 hours classroom instruction and 2 hours for SLA workshops.
-For APSU students at Fort Campbell, students meet 5 hours weekly for classroom instruction and 4 hours weekly for SLA workshops.
+SLA sections are supported with workshops and require students to meet 5 hours each week; 3 hours with their course instructor/professor and 2 hours in an SLA workshop lead by an SLA leader.
+For APSU students at Fort Campbell, students meet 5 hours weekly with their course instructor/professor and 4 hours weekly for SLA workshops led by SLA leaders.

 Frequently Asked Questions